Healthcare technology saves lives. The Health Innovation Programme could change yours.

 The support doesn’t end there.
 Working with the AHSNs, we are committed to providing comprehensive business support to healthcare and life sciences start-ups throughout their lifecycle.
 So once you’ve completed a Health Innovation Programme, there are plenty of other options to keep your venture moving forward.
 Specialist surgeries, access to NHS experts, mentoring are all offered by the AHSNs and SETsquared offers tailored business support and access to investors.

-The deadline to apply for the Wessex programme is the 31st January 2017, so get your application in.
 This is your opportunity to change an idea into a reality, changing your life and possibly saving the lives of other.

 Places on these courses are sponsored by the AHSNs, so are free of charge to the participants but spaces are allocated on a competitive basis.